Dental bridges close the gaps between your teeth to restore a healthy, confident smile

 Fixed or permanent, secured dental bridges generally require some existing, healthy teeth adjacent to the missing teeth or gaps.
 Why?
 The adjacent, neighboring teeth on either side of the space will support the replacement tooth (or teeth).
 These teeth are crowned for the ultimate in stability and support to the new tooth (or pontic).
 The crowned abutments anchor the pontic in place.

 There are many different designs for conventional dental bridges, making it an option for more patients who may not have neighboring teeth on either side of the gap.
 However, these designs can have drawbacks as there may not be sufficient support to hold up the pontic over the long haul.
-Our dentists, Drs Susan Mazzei, Kelsey Esposito, and Kim Spielman, are happy to discuss the pros and cons of various options with you and new types of bridges that are available courtesy of modern dental technologies and techniques.
+Our dentists, Drs Susan Mazzei, and Kelsey Esposito, are happy to discuss the pros and cons of various options with you and new types of bridges that are available courtesy of modern dental technologies and techniques.

 A “standard” approach to bridges is reducing and reshaping the anchoring abutment teeth.
 Impressions or models of these teeth are taken to fabricate the crowns.
 The crowns are made and then fused or joined to the pontic or replacement tooth, which is also perfectly color-matched to blend in with the neighboring teeth.
 Once the bridge is completed, it is bonded or secured to the reduced abutments.
 With the bridge in place, the pontic closes the gap between the teeth!
 Our bridges are built to last, but we will demonstrate ways to clean underneath the bridge properly and protect the teeth from decay.
 You may also benefit from special floss or cleaners to remove food particles from hard-to-reach and tight spaces underneath the bridge unit.